Call Or Text Us For

 How Long Does The Process Take?

 Processing times depend on the relationship between the sponsor and the beneficiary.
-Immediate relatives, such as spouses and minor children, experience shorter wait times because no annual visa limits apply to their category.
-Family preference categories, such as siblings or married children, often face significant delays due to visa caps and long backlogs.
+Immediate relatives, such as spouses and minor children, experience shorter wait times because no annual Visa limits apply to their category.
+Family preference categories, such as siblings or married children, often face significant delays due to Visa caps and long backlogs.

 Can I Sponsor Without Meeting Financial Requirements?